 Our fourth week on the road – also our third on the Eyre Peninsula – has been one of bad weather, epic sunny days, catching up with old friends, boggings and chasing waves.
-Yep, pretty much all the usual ups and downs of life on the road.
+Pretty much all the usual ups and downs of life on the road.

 After the most amazing sunset on Thursday night, we spent Friday hiding in the car at Drummond Point while wind and rain gusted.
-Thankfully Ned was worn out after a few days of full-on activity and so he was fairly content to chill.
+Thankfully, Ned was so worn out after a few days of full-on activity he was pefectly content to chill.
 In fact, every time we let him out of the car he’d cower so pathetically (he hates wind) that we’d take pity and let him back inside.

 One day in the car was more than enough and we were stoked to wake on Saturday to amazing warm sunshine.
-We made the most of it by airing our bedding over bushes and enjoying pancakes at the ‘brekky bar’ which we give a five-star rating.
-Right around the time of the full moon, Jono also gave an unsuspecting ute-full of guys more than they bargained for when they drove past our campsite that morning just as he was standing butt naked in the sun.
-To Jono’s credit, he didn’t run for cover when he realised what was happening but instead stood frozen (he prefers the term “dignified”) until the ute disappeared from sight.
+We made the most of it by airing our bedding over bushes and enjoying pancakes at our five-star car brekky bar.
+Right around the time of the full moon, Jono also gave an unsuspecting ute-full of guys a moon they hadn’t bargained for when they drove past our campsite just as he was standing butt-naked in the sun.
+To Jono’s credit, he didn’t run for cover when he realised what was happening but instead remained frozen (he says “dignified”) until the ute disappeared from sight.

 After Jono was finished flashing strangers and we had packed up our camp, we headed north to Elliston to catch up with a couple of mates.
 First up was Neil, an Elliston local who we bonded with on our last trip over our similar vintage Olympic caravans.
 Then we watched Callum – one of the three Tassie boys who we know and love for their fondness for frothing, frothies and schnacks – play in a local AFL game.
 It was cool to see such a big turnout in such a small place.